This year we celebrate 10 years of action in

 the era of information.
 E-solidarity tries to give a new dimension

-to the word information, a dimension more social and more human
+to the word "information", a dimension more social and

 e-solidarity,